 The Council notes with concern the report by the University of New South Wales Chair in Intellectual Disability Mental Health, Professor Julian Trollor et al (February 2017).

 Professor Trollor’s research highlights the lack of progress in addressing health inequalities experienced by adults with intellectual disability since the initial publication of mortality data in this group more than a decade ago.
 The research found adults in this group died on average 27 years earlier than other Australians (54 versus 81 years old) – and that this was not a result of health factors inherent to their disability.
 This is significantly worse than the much better-known mortality gap between Indigenous and other Australians, which is 69.1 years for Indigenous males compared with 79.7 years for non-Indigenous males, and 73.7 years for Indigenous women compared with 83.1 for non-Indigenous women.
-This should be cause for great concern within the NSW Government, and particularly within NSW Health. .
+This should be cause for great concern within the NSW Government, and particularly within NSW Health.

 The report noted that difficulties in health care management arise because clinicians do not have the time, skills, knowledge or attitude to respond to the complex and specialised needs of people with disability, including communication issues.
 Further, carers of people with intellectual disability report being overstretched by their caring role, and so have difficulty providing health advocacy.
 Carers also report that some clinicians do not take into account the “views and needs of carers and the views, needs and best interests of the persons for whom they care … in the assessment, planning, delivery and review of services provided to persons who are cared for”, despite this being required under the Carers (Recognition) Act 2010 (NSW).